Statement of Purpose

 The American Medical Informatics Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American Medical Informatics Association designates this enduring material for a maximum of 30 AMA PRA Category 1 Credit(s)™.
+The American Medical Informatics Association designates this live activity for a maximum of 30 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Medical Informatics Association designates this Other activity (live meeting and enduring material) for a maximum of 55 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.